RRSP deduction limit vs. contribution limit

 You’ll need to start repaying the money into your RRSP either two years after your last eligible withdrawal or five years after your initial withdrawal, whichever comes first.
 The total amount you withdraw must be repaid within 10 years, or you’ll be taxed on the amount outstanding.

 If you accidentally go over your contribution limit for the year, don’t panic.
-The Canada Revenue Agency allows you to contribute a maximum of $2,000 past the yearly limit without penalty, though you don’t get a write-off on that amount.
+The CRA allows you to contribute a maximum of $2,000 past the yearly limit without penalty, though you don’t get a write-off on that amount.

 However, excess contributions past $2,000 will be subject to a 1% penalty per month.
-You don’t want that.
+So don't do that.

-You have a few different options to fix the mistake:
+You have a few options to correct the mistake:

 You can withdraw the over-contribution from your RRSP account and pay tax on the money you take out.

 You can complete a Schedule 7 form and carry a portion of your contribution forward, which will reduce your contribution limit for next year.

 If you’ve used your RRSP for the Home Buyer’s Plan or the Lifelong Learning Plan, you can complete a Schedule 7 form and designate your over-contribution as payment.